goostengine/goost-docs/development/general_principles.rst

 If something should be in Godot, let it be in Godot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Goost is *not* a Godot Engine fork.
+We're *not* interested in the division of
+Godot community.

 If you really believe that a particular feature should be implemented directly
 in Godot Engine for the greater good of everyone, please go ahead and create a
 `Godot Improvement Proposal <https://github.com/godotengine/godot-proposals>`_